letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-static-site-generator-site.md

     }
 }```

 The name `web` is a magic name.
-When Disco sees it, it knows that it's the one to use to expose to the internet, create a TLS certificate for HTTPS, etc.
+When disco sees it, it knows that it's the one to use to expose to the internet, create a TLS certificate for HTTPS, etc.

 `publicPath` is relative to the `WOKRDIR` in your `Dockerfile`.
 In our example, the directory `dist` actually means `/app/dist` in our Docker image.

 ### That's it!

-Your site is now ready to be deployed on Disco.
+Your site is now ready to be deployed on disco.
 You can use the CLI to add the project.

 ```bash
 disco projects:add \